tsuyoshi-yoneda-math/ParallelReservoirStock/README.md

 The model predicts whether the price of sp500 will rise or fall tomorrow using only information from the past four days.
 A lag is incorporated, making it a practical setting for actual use.
-By incorporating a lag, it may be possible to reduce the impact of short-term noise on the results.
+By incorporating a lag, it might be possible to reduce the impact of short-term noise on the results.

 Thirty trials were conducted with a one-day shift, and the average was calculated.
 This can be considered a rolling window verification.